letsencrypt/website/content/en/docs/profiles.md

 The pending authorization lifetime has been reduced to further encourage automation: fully automated systems can complete a validation challenge within seconds, so a lifetime of just one hour is more than enough.
 The authorization reuse period has been reduced to seven hours.
 This is because the Baseline Requirements require that we re-check Certificate Authority Authorization (CAA) after eight hours, so limiting the reuse period means that we don't have to perform rechecks.
 The order lifetime has been reduced to the sum of two authorization lifetimes, because there is little purpose to having an order that outlives the authorizations it depends on.

-The issued certificate no longer contains any of the fields discussed above.
-The Common Name has been omitted, as it is redundant with the Subject Alternative Names and is marked as NOT RECOMMENDED by the Baseline Requirements.
+The issued certificate omits the Common Name, as it is redundant with the Subject Alternative Names and is marked as NOT RECOMMENDED by the Baseline Requirements.
 The Key Encipherment key usage is omitted because it is only relevant when using non-forward-secret TLS cipher suites, which have been removed by all major browsers due to the importance of forward-secrecy.
-The TLS Client Auth extended key usage is omitted to comply with upcoming root program requirements that require "single-purpose" (i.e. single EKU) certificates.
-And the Subject Key ID extension is omitted because it serves no purpose in end-entity certificates and is NOT RECOMMENDED by the Baseline Requirements.
+The Subject Key ID extension is omitted because it serves no purpose in end-entity certificates and is NOT RECOMMENDED by the Baseline Requirements.
+And finally the resulting certificate is valid for only 45 days, in preparation for upcoming restrictions that will limit all certificates to at most 47 days.

 | Property                                                             | Value   |
 |----------------------------------------------------------------------|---------|